nghianguyentek/my.uopeople.edu/php/superglobals/$GLOBALS.md

 # `$GLOBALS`

-An associate array containing all [variables](../variables.md) which are currently defined in the [global scope](../variables.md#scopes) of the script.
+An associate array contains all [variables](../variables.md) which are currently defined in the [global scope](../variables.md#scopes) of the script.
 The variable names are the keys of the array.

-## Sample
+## Examples

 ```php
 $globalVar = 'a';